 Acrylamide is a white, odorless crystal chemical that manufacturers use in several industrial and chemical processes, including the production of plastics, textiles, dyes, and paper, as well as the treatment of drinking water.

-Acrylamide is also present in:
+Acrylamide is also

 - certain adhesives